Cold Weather Spray Foam Applications

 If your foam is slow to react, sags on vertical surfaces, or drips when sprayed overhead, then it’s too cold.
 You might have all the right settings on the proportioner, but it’s still too cold, probably due to a lack of adequate hose heat.
 Make sure your hose is well insulated, especially around the Fluid Temperature Sensor (FTS), and lift your hose off the ground, when it’s cold, wet, or covered with snow.
 The hose can be supported by small bags of scrap foam or foam blocks made for this purpose.
 The hose will conduct heat to the ground or snow many times faster than to the air, so get it off the ground.
 Automatic hose heat control is very important.
 Yes, there is a by-pass method on most rigs to set specific amps if the FTS or sensor circuitry fails, but this is intended to be used only to get you through the day until you can repair the problem, not as a permanent operating procedure.

-In the spectrum of polyurethane spray foam densities, some sweet spots have become industry standards.
+Some sweet spots have become industry standards in the spectrum of polyurethane spray foam densities.
 About ½ pound per cubic foot of open-cell foam is a sweet spot for low density, R-Value, yield, and sprayability.
 Two-pounds per cubic foot density are ideal closed-cell or medium-density foam based on R-Value, yield, sprayability, and dimensional stability.
 Less than 2-pound closed-cell foams might have a slightly higher yield, but they tend to lose dimensional stability in cold weather applications and curiously don’t necessarily lose adhesion.
 This becomes difficult when the foam shrinks and cracks but remains tenaciously adhered to the substrate, making it extremely challenging to remove to correct the defect.

-Simply put, there are three primary solutions to cold foam problems; add heat, add heat and add heat.
-Add heat to the chemical in storage and transportation.
-Add heat to the chemical through properly functioning primary heaters and temperature-controlled hose heat.
+Simply put, there are three primary solutions to cold foam problems: add heat, add heat, and add heat.
+Add heat to the chemical in storage and transportation, properly functioning primary heaters, and temperature-controlled hose heat.
 Add heat to the substrate.
 Call your cold-weather expert for advice.
-ArmorThane tech reps have years of experience with cold weather spraying, and they can help maximize your crew’s productivity.
+ArmorThanetech reps have years of experience with cold weather spraying, and they can help maximize your crew’s productivity.

 If you’ve chosen a proven formula like ArmorFoam 2.0®, you should be able to spray most days of the Winter as long as you heat your chemical, your rig, as well, as the substrate.